Marcus-idk/market-sentiment-research/docs/Writing_Code.md

 ## Consistency (Must)
 - Mirror existing file layout, naming, and style.
 New code follows old code.
-- Imports: absolute project imports.
-Default to package facades (`from data.storage import …`, `from data.providers.finnhub import …`); use submodules only when needed.
-Prefer top-of-file imports; use function-level imports only for optional dependencies or to avoid cycles (and document why).
-Facades (e.g., `data/storage/__init__.py`, `data/providers/finnhub/__init__.py`) keep canonical imports stable.
+- Imports: always use absolute project imports.
+Default to package facades for public APIs (`from data.storage import commit_llm_batch`, `from data.providers.finnhub import FinnhubNewsProvider`).
+Import submodules directly when you need an internal helper or tighter scope.
+Function-level imports are allowed only for optional dependencies or to break cycles—document the rationale inline.
+- Facades (`__init__.py`): keep them thin and side-effect free.
+Declare an explicit `__all__` and expose only public names—never re-export helpers that start with `_`.
+When a private helper is required (e.g., `_cursor_context`), import it from its defining module (`from data.storage.db_context import _cursor_context`).
+Add new provider packages to `data/providers/__init__.py` so IDEs and reviewers see the full surface area.
 - Naming: modules/functions `snake_case`, classes `PascalCase`, constants `UPPER_SNAKE`.
 - Type annotations (Python 3.10+): use built-in generics and unions — for example `list[str]`, `dict[str, Any]`, `tuple[int, ...]`, and `X | None` instead of `typing.List`, `typing.Dict`, `typing.Tuple`, `typing.Optional`, or `typing.Union`.
 Preserve type parameters when converting.
 Keep `typing.Mapping`, `Any`, `Callable`, `Awaitable`, `Iterator`, and `TypeVar` where needed.
 - Keyword-only arguments: Use `*` to enforce keyword-only params when: